Robust $\mathcal{H}_\infty$ Observer Design via Finsler's Lemma and IQCs

-The goal is to synthesize an observer gain $L$ and the smallest bound $\gamma>0$ such that the induced input--output gain from the exogenous input $w$ (disturbances and sensor noise) to the performance output $\tilde z = C_z e$ is bounded by $\gamma$ for every admissible uncertainty realization $\Delta$ satisfying \eqn{delta_structure}.
-Denoting by $T_{w\to \tilde z}(\Delta)$ the closed-loop transfer operator of the augmented interconnection (with $p=\Delta q$), the robust $\Hinf$ performance requirement is
+Our goal is to synthesize an observer gain $L$ and the smallest bound $\gamma>0$ such that the induced $\Ell_2$ gain from the exogenous input $w$ (disturbances and sensor noise) to the performance output $\tilde z = C_z e$ is bounded by $\gamma$ for every admissible uncertainty realization $\Delta$ satisfying \eqn{delta_structure}.
+Denoting by $T_{w\to \tilde z}(\Delta)$ the closed-loop transfer operator of the augmented interconnection (with $p=\Delta(q)$), the robust $\Hinf$ performance requirement is

-That is, a single gain $L$ must stabilize the error dynamics and certify a worst-case energy gain bound over the entire uncertainty set.
+The following subsections review key ingredients for our derivations of an efficient and less conservative robust observer design using integral quadratic constraints.